Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Visual-Inertial Kinematics and Pose Estimation

 \subsubsection{State Vector}

 To start with, we define the state vector of our estimator as:

 where

-denotes the sliding-window poses of odometer frame at times $\lbrace k-s, \dots, k\rbrace$ when keyframe images are captured. $ {}^{\mathbf{G}}\mathbf{v}_{\mathbf{I}_k}, \mathbf{b}_{a_k}, \mathbf{b}_{\omega_k}$ are the IMU related states, including the IMU velocity in global frame, acceleration bias, and gyroscope bias.
+denotes the sliding-window poses of odometer frame at times $\lbrace k-s, \dots, k\rbrace$ when keyframe images are captured. $ {}^{\mathbf{G}}\mathbf{v}_{\mathbf{I}_k}, \mathbf{b}_{a_k}, \mathbf{b}_{\omega_k}$ are the IMU related states, including the IMU velocity in global frame, accelerometer bias, and gyroscope bias.
 If IMU is not available in the system, ${}^{\mathbf{G}}\mathbf{v}_{\mathbf{I}_k}, \mathbf{b}_{a_k}, \mathbf{b}_{\omega_k}$ will excluded from the state vector.
 In addition, $\mathbf{m_k}$ denotes the parameters for modeling the local motion manifold of the skid-steering robots across current sliding window.
-This has been shown in~\cite{zhang2019v} to improve the estimation performance for ground robots, and we also adopt this design in our work.
-For completeness of the estimator presentation, we also provide the details on $\mathbf{m_k}$ in Appendix~\ref{app:manifold}.
-Finally, $\boldsymbol{\xi}_k$, as shown in Eq.~\ref{eq:icr def0}, represents the skid-steering intrinsic parameter vector, which is explicitly included in the state vector and thus estimated online.
+The motion manifold is parameterized by a quadratic polynomial, and $\mathbf{m_k}$ is the 6-dimensional vectors to formulate the polynomial.
+This has been shown in~\cite{zhang2019v,zhang2021pose} to improve the estimation performance for ground robots, and we also adopt this design in our work.
+Finally, $\boldsymbol{\xi}_k$, as shown in Eq.~\eqref{eq:icr def0}, represents the skid-steering intrinsic parameter vector, which is explicitly included in the state vector and thus estimated online.